dereneaton/ipyrad/docs/outline.rst

 1. Demultiplexing / Loading fastq files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Step 1 involves loading sequence data into a named "Assembly" and sorting the sequences among a number of "Samples" (individuals).
+Step 1 involves loading sequence data into a named __Assembly__ and sorting the sequences among a number of "Samples" (individuals).
 If the data are not yet demultiplexed then step 1 uses information from a barcodes_file_ to assign sequences to Samples.
 If the data are already demultiplexed then step 1 simply